 The changes in the “after” image are a bit more aggressive than in the previous case.
 Aside from the standard editing steps like boosting contrast and colors, I removed both cars and their tracks from the scene, since they looked too distracting.
 While I did not make too many changes to the foreground, I did remove a couple of distracting elements there – take a look at the white stone in the foreground, to the bottom left side of the frame.
 When I was shooting at that particular location, I was literally jumping between rocks in order not to leave any footsteps and really struggled to find an area that provided me a clear composition.
 As I was taking this photo, I already knew that the stone on the lower left had to go, because it was incomplete and it was pushing too far to the bottom frame.
 I was able to fit the dark rock on the left, but the white one was too big to fit (you only see a portion of it in the shot).
 As I went through the image, I also removed some white dots and other imperfections in the sand, since they looked a bit distracting.

-Another big factor in ethics in our involvement, influence and impact on nature as we document it.
+Another big factor in ethics is our involvement, influence, and impact on nature as we document it.
 We have written quite a bit about this topic in the past, but sadly, it is something that continues to happen.
 When I was at the Death Valley National Park just a few weeks back, I saw an interesting scene – a young couple took their car way into the Devil’s Cornfield for one stupid reason – to take a selfie.
 Sadly, people do these kinds of idiotic things all the time, thinking that they are doing something cool, when in fact, they are destroying the landscape for others to see and enjoy in the future.
 I have personally witnessed people camping at the Race Track playa at Death Valley, and I have seen rocks removed from the playa, with the selfish intent of having unique images that nobody else could have.
-We have seen Michael Fatali burn up Delicate Arch and a few other spots in Arches and Canyonlands National Parks to capture unique photos at night and not only for himself, but also for the workshop groups that he was teaching at the time.
+We have seen Michael Fatali burn up Delicate Arch and a few other spots in Arches and Canyonlands National Parks to capture unique photos at night and not only for himself but also for the workshop groups that he was teaching at the time.
 And there are many cases like this that we see over and over again, with photographers doing all kinds of damage to landscapes, all with the goal of doing something unique that was not done before.
-Such acts of vandalism and selfishness are huge problems of our time, since we are failing to learn how to share the beauty around us with the current and future generations.
+Such acts of vandalism and selfishness are huge problems of our time since we are failing to learn how to share the beauty around us with the current and future generations.

-3.4) Travel Photography
+3.4.
+Travel Photography

 Take the recent case of a German teenager, who climbed the Great Pyramid of Giza, completely ignoring the Egyptian law that specifically prohibits it.
 Climbing ancient structures in Egypt is prohibited for a number of reasons.
 First, it is very unsafe.
 Over the course of many years, the stone blocks have been eroding and collapsing, and many tourists have died or injured themselves while attempting to climb in the past.
 Second, those sandstone blocks are not as strong as they seem to be from a distance – imagine what will happen to those pyramids if everyone continues to climb them.
 There will be nothing left for future generations to see and enjoy.

 Aside from the above cases, there are many other ethical factors we have to consider when doing travel photography.
 Is it permissible to photograph people for money?
-You have probably seen pictures of fishermen with cormorants in boats, with lamps in their hands and beautiful distant mountains in the background.
+You have probably seen pictures of fishermen with cormorants in boats, with lamps in their hands, and beautiful distant mountains in the background.
 Practically every single one of those photos is staged.
 In fact, there is now a whole army of these fishermen, ready to model in exchange for money.
-That area of China where the photographs are taken, practically has no fish left due to over-fishing and pollution, so the traditional culture of cormorant fishing only exists today for photographic reasons.
+That area of China where the photographs are taken practically has no fish left due to over-fishing and pollution, so the traditional culture of cormorant fishing only exists today for photographic reasons.
 So is it ethical for us to employ such practices?
 I cannot answer this question, but one must think about both pros and cons of such actions and how they affect people.
 It has become common in many parts of the world to pay people in exchange for taking their pictures.
 In some popular tourist hotspots, people can be offended and even get aggressive, if you snap their photos and forget or refuse to pay them.

-What about asking for a permission before taking pictures?
+What about asking for permission before taking pictures?
 This applies to all kinds of portrait photography, especially street photography.
-Is it acceptable to take pictures of people without asking their permission, especially if the goal is to profit from sale of such images?
+Is it acceptable to take pictures of people without asking their permission, especially if the goal is to profit from the sale of such images?

 If one explores the inner world of travel photography, there are a lot of dark stories to tell and hear.
 I once heard a horror story of photographers paying children to pose naked in front of a camera (picture young monks showing their private parts), again, for the sole purpose of capturing something unique nobody has previously photographed.
 I felt disgusted and saddened to hear of such stories.

-3.5) Drone Photography
+3.5.
+Drone Photography

 In the past few years, drone photography has been really taking off.
 Photographers and videographers are using drones to capture unique footage from angles and distances that are impossible to capture otherwise.
 While the idea of drone photography (see our detailed tutorial) sounds appealing to many, it does bring up a few, rather serious concerns.

 Drone photography is something very new and largely unregulated.
 Although after a number of cases of drones posing threat to passenger and government aircraft, falling into protected areas (remember the guy who crashed a drone into the Grand Prismatic Spring in Yellowstone?) or crashing into buildings, the Federal Aviation Administration of the USA made it mandatory to register drones.
-Aside from basic guidelines, there are still no specific laws or rules in regards to how drones should be operated.
-This has been creating a huge problem for everyone, because people are making all kinds of assumptions about what they can and cannot do.
-Nothing is said about flying over private property, privacy concerns and recording footage of people or their property.
-Things are getting even more complex overseas, where governments and people never had concerns of aircraft flying over their heads and now they find themselves in dire need of protecting their landmarks and secure zones from tourists operating drones.
+Aside from basic guidelines, there are still no specific laws or rules in regard to how drones should be operated.
+This has been creating a huge problem for everyone because people are making all kinds of assumptions about what they can and cannot do.
+Nothing is said about flying over private property, privacy concerns, and recording footage of people or their property.
+Things are getting even more complex overseas, where governments and people never had concerns about aircraft flying over their heads and now they find themselves in dire need of protecting their landmarks and secure zones from tourists operating drones.

 Sadly, many owners operate their drones without much practice, crashing them into government and private properties.
 Since drones cost a lot of money, they often end up breaking into closed areas and trespassing in order to retrieve them, causing all kinds of aggravation from the public.